Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Results

 For the even Cd isotopic chain, the experimental data of $B(M1)$ values are available only for a few states.
 We have reported $B(M1)$ transitions for these isotopes in Table \ref{B(M1)}.
-In case of $^{106}$Cd, $B(M1;2^{+}_2\rightarrow 2^{+}_1)$ value is reproduced well with the G-matrix interaction.
-For $\Delta \text{NNLO}_{\text {GO}}$ interaction, our calculated $B(M1)$ values are higher than the experimental data.
+Overall, the $B(M1;2^{+}_2\rightarrow 2^{+}_1)$ transitions are well described, but the other transitions not so much.